franktalora/number-to-words-api/README.md

 > Also known as: "Dollars to (Cent)ences"

-## Description

-A web page that converts a numerical value into a price.
+A simple web page that converts a numerical value into a price.

+**What's on offer?**
+  - A web user interface in React to allow the conversion to be tested interactively
+  - Input numbers and convert them to a price, both written (in caps) and in numerical form
+    - eg. `123.45678` converts to `$123.46` and `ONE HUNDRED AND TWENTY-THREE DOLLARS AND FORTY-SIX CENTS`
+  - Copy your converted numbers into your clipboard
+  - A history of your conversions (reset on refresh or upon clicking 'Reset')

-## Tech Stack
+## Stack

 **Front End:**
   - React